TurakhiaLab/ROADIES/docs/usage.md

 ### Output from current iteration

-After the pipeline finishes running, the final species tree of current iteration estimated by ROADIES will be saved as `roadies.nwk` inside a separate folder mentioned in the `--OUT_DIR` parameter in the `config/config.yaml` file.
+After the pipeline finishes running, the final species tree of current iteration estimated by ROADIES will be saved as `roadies.nwk` inside a separate folder mentioned in the `OUT_DIR` parameter in the `config/config.yaml` file.

 ROADIES also provides a number of intermediate output files for extensive debugging by the user, described below: